ChoiDae1/ChoiDae1/README.md

 ## Hello!:grinning:
 I am a student dreaming of becoming an AI engineer.
-Currently, I am a sophomore in the Department of Industrial Management Engineering at Korea University.
+Currently, I am a sophomore in Korea University and double majoring in Industrial Management Engineering and Computer Science.

 ## Interest:mag:
 - Computer Vision